Jolie-Pitt Split An Elaborate PR Stunt? ‘Mr. & Mrs. Smith’ Stars Have Not Consciously Recoupled [Rumors]

-Jolie-Pitt split continues to baffle everyone with new controversies emerging every week or so.
+The Jolie-Pitt split continues to baffle everyone with new controversies emerging every week or so.
 Rumors are now saying that their separation was nothing more than an elaborate PR stunt, which will see them back together in the end.

-Jolie-Pitt split is nothing but part of a grand master plan to bring their careers back on track according to Yahoo Be.
-The online publication claims that the couple planned a dramatic split after their movie By The Sea flopped.
-A dubious insider said that the ultimate PR stunt, involving the authorities and the court, should restore the public’s interest back to them.
+Jolie-Pitt split is nothing but part of a grand master plan to bring their careers back on track, according to Yahoo Be.
+The online publication claims that the couple planned a dramatic split after their movie, By The Sea, flopped.
+A dubious insider said that the ultimate PR stunt, involving the authorities and the court, should restore the public’s interest in them.
 Seeing that the couple continues to make headlines on online tabloids and publications certainly proved that their master plan worked.

 However, Gossip Cop fact-checked the fake Jolie-Pitt split.
 An insider confirmed that Jolie-Pitt elaborate PR stunt is simply absurd.
 The online publication pointed out that their separate confessions about the divorce couldn’t have favored their reputation.
 For one, the Inglorious Basterds actor admitted to drinking problems and smoking pot.
 The Girl, Interrupted star on the other hand, also received criticisms of her behavior after the divorce.
 It’s impossible that the divorce could have positive impacts on their careers.